lVlyke/stellar-mod-loader/README.md

 To avoid having two separate copies of these files, symlinks can be created on the virtual C drive for the script extender that point to the correct directory on the original game's virtual C drive.
 This allows both virtual C drives to use the same directory for reading config and save files.

-Starfield Mod Loader can automate this behavior by enabling **Manage Steam Compat Symlinks** for the profile.
+Stellar can automate this behavior by enabling **Manage Steam Compat Symlinks** for the profile.

 You will first need to figure out the new virtual C drive directory for the script extender, which will normally be located in `~/.local/share/Steam/steamapps/compatdata`.
 You will see a number of directories in here with numerical IDs.
 One of these directories corresponds to the game ID that Steam assigned to the script extender.
 To determine which game ID is the correct one, you can look at the folder's "Date modified" timestamp to figure out which virtual drive directories were created recently.
 Assuming you added the script extender to Steam recently, the directory should have a Date modified field that matches when it was added to Steam.